Eligibility Quiz

 Overview

 The Portuguese pathway for descendants of Sephardic Jews is a specialized naturalization track for individuals who can prove their lineage to the Jewish communities expelled from the Iberian Peninsula in the late 15th century.
-While once a "right of return" that allowed for citizenship without ever living in the country, the law underwent radical changes in 2022 and 2024.
+This is no longer a purely ancestry-based route—it has been converted into a hybrid "Residency + Ancestry" pathway that requires both proven Sephardic heritage and a mandatory period of physical residence in Portugal.

-Today, this is no longer a purely ancestry-based route.
-It has been converted into a hybrid "Residency + Ancestry" pathway.
-To qualify, you must not only prove your Sephardic heritage through a certified Jewish community but also demonstrate a physical and legal connection to Portugal through a mandatory period of residency.
-This pathway is distinct from standard naturalization, as it offers a shortened residency requirement (three years instead of five) for those of proven Sephardic descent.
+Today, to qualify, you must not only prove your Sephardic heritage through a certified Jewish community but also demonstrate a physical and legal connection to Portugal through a mandatory three-year residency period.
+This shortened residency requirement (compared to the standard five-year naturalization track) is the primary advantage of this pathway for those of proven Sephardic descent.

 Legal Framework and Recent Changes